 We have spent two years designing a brand new convertible cylinder for Muro Box.
 If you are interested in learning more about how we designed this patented cylinder, you are welcome to read the previous story: 0-1: Muro Box from Scratch.

 The following video shows that our patented cylinder is formed by 20 sets of clutch system, and each set controls the timing to pluck one note from the 20-note comb.
 In addition, there is solenoid in every clutch system.
-Once there is electricity, every set will become an independent electromagnet to rotate according to the command of an embedded micro-controller.
+Once music is on, every set will become an independent electromagnet to rotate according to the command of an embedded micro-controller.
 With this design, this innovative cylinder can play any songs as long as their music ranges are within the range of our 20-note comb: C3-A5 (C4-A6 in American standard) without any semitone.

 Play Video